 Trichloroethylene (TCE): A manmade chemical, TCE is a colorless, volatile liquid used as a solvent.
 TCE is also found in adhesives, printing inks, spot removers, carpet-cleaning fluids, metal cleaners, dry cleaning agents, paints, and varnishes.

 Now, that we know the common air pollutants, let’s talk about three indoor plants that are easy to maintain and can effectively purify the air.
+Unlike rare flowers some of these plants are fairly common!

 1. Areca Palm aka Chrysalidocarpus lutescens